fluxninja/aperture/docs/content/get-started/aperture-cli/aperture-cli.md

 ```

 The Aperture CLI is available as a binary executable for all major platforms,
-the binaries can be downloaded form GitHub <a
+the binaries can be downloaded from GitHub <a
 href={`https://github.com/fluxninja/aperture/releases/tag/${apertureVersion}`}>Release
 Page</a>.